 macOS 10.15 (Catalina) has added additional Privacy restrictions that require user intervention before applications can access the certain portions of the filesystem.
 Not only that, but taking screenshots for this post required permissions to be explicitly granted to Skitch.
+If you find that Skitch only gives you a screenshot of your Mac’s background, this is the post for you.
 The fact that macOS 10.15 introduces new security and privacy safeguards is unsurprising as we got introduced to stricter automation controls in Catalina’s predecessor.

 Let’s look at what happens when we try to